fetchai/docs-archived/docs/oef/running-a-node.md

 The `launch_config.json` file in the `scripts` directory configures port forwarding on the host machine.
 By default, the `scripts` directory is mounted onto the container.

-The `image` entry in the same file defaults to the Fetch.AI public image on
+The `image` entry in the same file defaults to the Fetch.ai public image on

 The `config_file` entry points to `/config/node_config.json` which has a whole bunch of options for each node's setup.